 This homemade Chicken Cabbage & Broccoli Stir Fry recipe is a quick and easy alternative to a restaurant version, and it’s healthier, too!
 Plus, it makes for perfect leftovers for lunches throughout the week, so get cooking, girl!

-I featured this Chicken Cabbage & Broccoli Stir Fry in my Fresh & Clean 17 Meal Plan (my once-a-year Spring Cleanse for the 17 Day Diet every April), and the participants loved this recipe!
+I featured this Chicken Cabbage & Broccoli Stir Fry in my Fresh & Clean 17 Cycle 1 Meal Plan that I used to use for my annual Spring 17 Day Diet Cycle 1 Challenge (the meal plan is now available in the Spring and Summer months), and the previous participants loved this recipe!

 This is a new recipe loosely based on an old favorite, Egg Roll in a Bowl a la Judy.
 In this new recipe, Chicken Cabbage & Broccoli Stir Fry, I added a few new ingredients, adjusted the amounts of a few existing and removed some, too.